 Looking ahead to Euro 2032

-After Euro 2028 takes place across England, Scotland, Wales and the Republic of Ireland, UEFA's international competition will be hosted by Italy and Turkey in 2032.
+After Euro 2028 takes place across England, Scotland, Wales and the Republic of Ireland, attention will quickly turn to the 2032 tournament, which is scheduled to take place in Italy and Turkey.

 As a result, it is no surprise to see that those in the corridors of power in Italian football are looking to have the new San Siro built in time for the tournament.